Download the International Degree Program Accreditation Policy (10 pages PDF).

 2. Scope

-The Australian Pharmacy Council (APC) accredits international pharmacy degree programs to assure their quality against the Accreditation Standards for Pharmacy Programs in Australia and New Zealand 2020 (‘Accreditation Standards’) and to offer an independent review for quality improvement.
+The Australian Pharmacy Council (APC) accredits international pharmacy degree programs to assure their quality against the Accreditation Standards for Pharmacy Programs (‘Accreditation Standards’) and to offer an independent review for quality improvement.

 3. International accreditation